sustainablefarms/farm_biodiversity_app/README.md

    + species_alaimages.csv An unused table giving suggested images from the Atlas of Living Australia to use for each bird.
 BirdLife Australia photographers tended to produce more eye catching images, so I have used BirdLife photographs instead.
    + species_birdlifeimgs.csv Table of BirdLife Australia photographs for each species.
 Used for reading in the images (which are saved in www/ for access reasons), printing the correct attribution and linking to the full image on birdlifephotography.org.au
    + species_shortstory.csv For each species a short sentence or two by Kassel Hingee summarising non-climate loadings for each species.
 These summaries are used as tooltips in the plotly species summaries.
-   + state_borders.rds is a data set of state border vectors used to give context to the location
+   + state_borders.rds is a data set of state border vectors used to give context to the location.
+Prepared using `prepare_state_borders.R`
    + test-current_values_2patches.rds and test-predictions_data_2patches.rds contain covariate values and corresponding species predictions.
 They are used for testing modules and for experimenting with knitting report.Rmd
    + traits.rds Prepared by `preptraits()`, contains traits of each of the bird species.
 Used, for example, to order species by size in some plots.

++ scripts/ Contains R scripts for preparing various pieces of data (in data/) for the web app.
+I think `sa2_info.R` does not run fully in its current form.
+A demonstration of a redirection app (for if the app url changes) is included in `redirect_app.R`.

++ tests/
+  + shinytest/ Contains a directory of snapshot tests for `shinytest`.
+Run these using `shinytest::testApp()`
+  + testthat/ Obsolete `testthat` tests, primarily used for testing plotting, but now that shinytest is working they aren't needed.

++ www/ Stores files for the web app to access during execution.
+Mostly this is images in high and low res form.
+A (messy) collection of css styles used in the app is in base.css.